How to follow up networking events

 • Following their posts and activity regularly and supporting them with likes and positive comments (they will get notified about this)

-• Posting interesting content yourself which they and others in their network will appreciate.
-Don’t however simply rely on liking other people’s updates to keep on connections’ radars.
-It’s better to have something fresh to say, so either post, comment or (if you are sharing someone else’s update) be sure to add a positive and insightful comment with it.
-This will help your own professional persona to come through when you send it round your network.
+• Posting interesting content yourself that they and others in their network will appreciate.
+Don’t, however, simply rely on liking other people’s updates to keep on connections’ radars.
+It’s better to have something fresh to say, so either post or comment, or (if you are sharing someone else’s update) add a positive and insightful comment to it.

 • Thanking your connection if they comment or share one of your posts – and use the opportunity to further build a conversation.